 A pressure canner is a heavy-duty piece of equipment with a vent, a pressure gauge, and screw clamps.
 It is capable of heating the food in the jars to hotter than the temperature of boiling water.

 The second thing to understand is which foods can be safely processed by which method.
 Here's the basic rule: all low acid a.k.a. alkaline foods must be processed in a pressure canner, not a boiling water bath.
 What does that mean?
 It means that any unpickled vegetable, including vegetable soup stocks and all animal products, cannot be safely processed in a boiling water bath.
 You need a pressure canner for them.

-The reason for that is that although botulism bacteria is killed at the temperature of boiling water, botulism spores can survive that temperature.
+The reason for that is that although botulism bacteria are killed at the temperature of boiling water, botulism spores can survive that temperature.
 The spores can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegary pickled foods and sweet preserves).

 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.

 All acidic foods—fruits, pickled vegetables, sugar preserves, and tomatoes with a little added acidity (lemon juice, vinegar, or citric acid)—may be safely processed in a boiling water bath.
 In boiling water bath canning, it is the acidity of the ingredients as much as the heat of the processing that safely preserves the food.